Hervian/lambda-factory/README.md

 Method overloading on methods differing on return type only is actually possible in the byte code - the JVM fully accepts this ( - see fx 'covariant return type').
 Only, one cannot compile such code, - the byte code must be created without compiling from source code.
 Could this be used to create a "common" invoke(...) method (instead of `invoke_for_<return-type>`)?
 It would be challenging.
 Say we generated the Lambda interface directly as byte code, and all methods were called `invoke`.
 How should the compiler know what to compile, when a caller _calls_ invoke(...)?
 If the return type is used, ie assigned to some variable then _perhaps_ the compiler can choose the correct overloaded method.
 I suspect, though, that some "ambiguious method call" error would be thrown.

+### Disclaimer
+This is a hobby project.
+I do not pretend to be an expert, rather I try to increase my knowledge about Java and programming in general.
+My knowledge of LambdaMetafactory comes solely from javadoc, experiments and, not least, the many answers on stackoverflow from a german user called Holger.
+Though I have released this project there are many unsolved issues.
+For example, I do not in the time of writing have an overview of the memory consumptions of the lambda-factory - will an application that replaces Method.invoke with Lambda.invoke run into an OutOfMemory error sooner ( - all those generated classes...)?
+Is it really the case that the dynamically generated Lambda implementations only implement 1 (or so) method from the Lambda interface?